rosslambert/SDV-FriendMod/README.md

     * [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) Required for the "Show Birthdays" mod.

 ## Plans
 * By V 0.5.0 have everyone's sprites working properly.
+Try to release this by 3/19!
 * Heart events
-* Rainy day dialogue
-* Have Ross and Shelby visit Caroline more
 * Currently dialogue in the museum is broken.
 There is supposed to be special dialogue for Ross, Shelby, Jacob, and Ana in book club, and for Zech, Jacob, Dylan, Kurtis, and Skye for board game club.
 Currently it just plays normal daily dialogue.
 I plan to fix this at some point.
 * Created NPCs are romanceable, but I have no idea what happens if you try to marry them.
 So we'll have to figure that out at some point.
 * Make art and special dialogue for dancing at the flower dance.
-* During the Dance of the Moonlight Jellies, Zech disappears in the cutscene because the player stands at his location.
-So, uh, fix that at some point.

 ## Updates

+### V 0.4.1
+* Dylan now swings his arms when he walks horizontally.
+Sprite art is hard.
+* Ross and Shelby now visit Caroline more often, especially on Fridays in her sunroom.

 ### V 0.4.0
 * All NPCs now have neutral, happy, and sad portraits.